Automattic/jetpack/readme.txt

 * Form Block: fix button colors not saving correctly.
 * Google Calendar Block: ensure calendars are properly displayed regardless of the width option picked in block styles.
 * Publicize Block: update wording in custom message field to clarify how the feature works.
+* Pinterest Block: check for valid Pinterest URLs when embedding them into a new block.
 * OpenTable Block: fix layout issue when using Wide and Full-width sizes.
 * Recurring Payments Block: ensure that the minimum payment option respects the chosen currency for the button.
 * Shortcodes: Fix Crowdsignal poll embeds when using the P2 theme.